Obama accuses Republicans of threatening democracy

 Mr. Obama, who remains the most popular Democrat in the United States five years after leaving the White House, wanted to rally the African American electorate, a major constituency in this southern state, especially in the Richmond area where it is one of the most important.
 Symbols of the country’s slavery past, a statue of Confederate General Robert Lee, was removed just last month.

-tiring In politics, he remembers that during his first presidential campaign that brought him to the White House in 2008, he met an African-American voter of 106 years ago who had rallied for him.

-And I said to myself, If you’re not tired, I don’t have the right to be tired, he added.
+Acknowledging that he understands why one can be “tired” of politics, he recalls that during his first presidential campaign that brought him into the White House in 2008, he met an African-American voter 106 years ago he had rallied for.
+“And I said to myself, ‘If she’s not tired, I have no right to be tired,'” he added.

-C John Lewis [figure de la lutte pour les droits civiques décédée en 2020, NDLR] We are not tired, we are not allowed to get tiredRing under the applause.
+“If John Lewis (the character of the civil rights struggle who died in 2020, editor’s note) is not tired, we have no right to be tired,” he applauded.

 Before Mr. Obama, First Lady Jill Biden, Vice President Kamala Harris and one of the rising stars of the Democratic Party, Stacey Abrams, traveled to Virginia to campaign for Mr. McAuliffe.
 The US president himself is expected to be there next week.